 This National Trust property, dating back to the late 17th century and set among 376 verdant acres on the banks of the Thames, is truly something special.
 There are lots of different features throughout the rooms so ask if you want a four-poster bed, a working fireplace, a free-standing bathtub or an outdoor hot tub.
 The pool – where the infamous Profumo Affair started – is a boon in summer, surrounded by loungers, with two hot tubs.
 Don’t miss champagne at sundown on one of the hotel’s vintage boats.

 Wake up to the sound of cows, birds and bees at this chic, family-run and food-focused guesthouse in the East Devon AONB.
 It’s a future model of what the classic B&B should look like.
-Every room sings, together with Studio Alexandra, owner Olive created the vision for the interiors, which are inspired by the Bloomsbury Group’s Charlton House: every nook is dressed; every angle worth lingering over.
+Every room sings, together with Studio Alexandra, owner Olive created the vision for the interiors, which are inspired by the Bloomsbury Group’s Charlton House: every nook is dressed, every angle worth lingering over.
 It’s also excellent walking territory – a lovingly illustrated and detailed walk book is provided in each room, offering the owners’ favourite walks, taking in pub stop-off points, the best places for crab sandwiches, sea views and foraging tips.

 The grounds of The Tawny are the star of the show, with shimmering lakes and wild woodlands to explore.
-There are lots of lovely grassy banks perfect for picnicking amidst row upon row of royal purple foxgloves, as well as cosy corners of woodland and countless follies (turrets, stone circles, arches) that offer unique viewpoints and give a real sense of character to the place.
+There are lots of lovely grassy banks perfect for picnicking amidst row upon row of royal purple foxgloves, as well as countless follies (turrets, stone circles, arches) that offer unique viewpoints and give a real sense of character to the place.
 And when it comes to the rooms they are just as romantic – spread around in boathouses, treehouses, shepherd’s huts and more, so you can wake up to the superlative views.
 Outdoor tubs add to the appeal.

 In film-set-perfect parkland and with Palladian good looks, this hotel fires on five-star cylinders: a marble-clad pool, elite fitness facilities, gracious bedrooms, and chef Shaun Rankin leading a swathe of dining options.
 Classic stately home features have been elegantly reinterpreted for the 21st century: bay trees in urns guard the entrance; panelled and columned reception rooms – some in soft creams and Wedgwood blues, others rich in oak panelling – are elegant with velvet furniture; doors open onto numerous terraces, perfect for sunset drinks.